5 Amazing Ruins to Visit in Rome (That Aren’t the Colosseum)

 Rome is full of ruins.
 You practically can’t turn a corner without seeing an ancient temple or statue or column.
 Obviously the Colosseum is the most popular site to visit, but don’t stop there!
-Want to go underground to a 1st century Roman street?
-How about walking through the ruins of an ancient palace?
+Here are the best ancient ruins in Rome that AREN’T the Colosseum!

 Basilica San Clemente

 The Basilica San Clemente is such a fantastic attraction in Rome that I think is completely underrated!
 A lot of people don’t know about it, but it was one of our favorite places we went in Rome.
+And anytime I know someone going to Rome, I always talk them into visiting this gem.

-Within walking distance of the Colosseum, the Basilica San Clemente is a modern Basilica with an interesting history that you can literally descend into.
 In the late 1800s, the Prior of the church began excavating beneath it and uncovered a 4th century basilica.
 Further excavations revealed a section of 1st Century Rome that had been destroyed in the fire of Nero in 64 A.D.
 At this level you can find an altar of Mithras, an alleyway, and what is thought to be an apartment room and school room.
-The fact that you are walking these streets in the darkness of underground makes them all the more appealing.

 The thing that is so amazing about San Clemente is that you can see these layers of history and the way Rome has been built on top of itself over and over again.
 It is such a unique experience to be able to descend into the different levels of Roman history and walk around in them.

-Visiting Basilica San Clemente
+Tips Visiting Basilica San Clemente

 Palatine Hill